PlayFab/thundernetes/docs/howtos/runlocalmultiplayeragent.md

 ## Verifying GSDK integration

-- After you perform all the previous steps, you can then run the LocalMultiPlayerAgent with the command `LocalMultiplayerAgent.exe -lcow` (lcow stands for *Linux Containers On Windows*)
+After you perform all the previous steps, you can then run the LocalMultiPlayerAgent with the command `LocalMultiplayerAgent.exe -lcow` (lcow stands for *Linux Containers On Windows*).

-- If the GSDK is integrated correctly, **LocalMultiplayerAgent** prints the following outputs:
+If the GSDK is integrated correctly, **LocalMultiplayerAgent** prints the following outputs:
  - `CurrentGameState - Initializing` (this is optional and may not show up if your game server directly calls `GSDK::ReadyForPlayers` and does not call `GSDK::Start`)
  - `CurrentGameState - StandingBy`
  - `CurrentGameState - Active`
  - `CurrentGameState - Terminating`

-- At this point, LocalMultiplayerAgent will try to execute the GSDK shutdown callback which **is not** required for Thundernetes.
+At this point, LocalMultiplayerAgent will try to execute the GSDK shutdown callback which **is not** required for Thundernetes.
 You can either implement it (by exiting the game server process manually) or simply cancel LocalMultiplayerAgent execution and then manually delete the game server container (by executing `docker rm -f <containerName>`).

 ### Testing connection to your game